adaneshp/APlayer/README.md

 ## Update Notes

+### Version: v1.2

+- **F Key**: The `F` key now jumps **backward by 10 seconds** when the video is paused.
+- **G Key**: The `G` key now jumps **forward by 10 seconds** when the video is paused (previously jumped forward 30 seconds).
+- The controls legend in the video overlay has been updated to reflect these changes.

+These updates improve video navigation, allowing for more precise control over frame jumps during labeling.

 ### Version: v1.1

 In this update, several key changes have been made to improve the video player functionality and user experience.
 Below is a detailed summary of the new features, key remappings, and improvements: